Guest

 Squiggle - Exhibition.jpg

-Stove Works and a panel of outside Jurors select two Guest Curators to curate shows in the main gallery space for their 2026 season.
-The Guest Curators will be provided a Curator’s Fee, an exhibition budget, and support from Stove Works staff.
+Stove Works and a panel of outside Jurors select two Guest Curator proposals to showcase in Stove Works' main gallery space for the 2027 exhibition season.
+The Guest Curators will be provided a curator’s fee, an exhibition budget, a programming budget, and support from Stove Works staff.

 Additionally, Guest Curators are invited to participate in the Stove Works Residency program for 1-3 months leading up to and during the exhibition.
 If they choose to participate in the residency, their stay must occur in the month of the exhibition opening at the very least.